-Most of experienced users of our Attachments Processor add-in could face to this problem last time: the references-shortcuts were suddenly blocked by Outlook after the installation of the latest Microsoft security updates.
+Most of the experienced users of our Attachments Processor add-in could face this problem last time: the references-shortcuts were suddenly blocked by Outlook after the installation of the latest Microsoft security updates.

 We should follow the policies, so getting our old references back is impossible.
 But we can offer the method of simple conversion: instead of restoring attachments back to messages, then processing them with the add-in rules again… the users can convert their old references in Outlook to the new LNK-files, without accessing and changing files in their folders.

-The tool is available in the context menu: you can click with the right mouse-button either on a message, selected from Outlook folder, or on the whole folder.
+The tool is available in the context menu: you can click with the right mouse-button either on a message, selected from the Outlook folder or on the whole folder.
 In the options list, you will find the new tool – “Convert references to LNK-files”.

 You will see the progress with the filenames displayed in turn of processing them: